laurelkeys/gsoc-2020/gsoc-final-report.md

 ### 1. GPU accelerated effects
 One of the main ways we can improve the creative process for artists is to provide an [immediate connection](https://www.youtube.com/watch?v=EGqwXt90ZqA&feature=youtu.be&t=105) with what they are creating.

 Therefore, by running the effects on the GPU we can get huge speed boosts, which would enable them to be previewed in real-time on [interactive rendering](https://vimeo.com/127622613).
-The simplest way to do this would probably be to convert the effects to GLSL code – what should be straight-forward, given the logical division made to run them in parallel – another thing that might be worth looking into is [Halide](https://halide-lang.org/), a DSL on top of C++ for high-performance image processing.
+The simplest way to do this would probably be to convert the effects to GLSL code – which should be straight-forward, given the logical division made to run them in parallel, from the get-go – another thing that might be worth looking into is [Halide](https://halide-lang.org/), a DSL on top of C++ for high-performance image processing.

 ### 2. Extended tone mapping
 Tone mapping is an often requested effect – since physically-based renderings work in High Dynamic Range ([HDR](https://en.wikipedia.org/wiki/High-dynamic-range_imaging)), but most monitors can only display RGB values on the [0, 255] range, so we need to map the HDR color values into this Low Dynamic Range (LDR).